junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "Maybe a sleeping pill?"
 Sam suggests tentatively, keeping his voice low.
 They're out of Cas's earshot, but still.

-"I don't think it's a good idea," Dean hisses back, glancing at the direction where Cas is.
+"I don't think it's a good idea," Dean hisses back, glancing in the direction where Cas is.

 They don't really know how human Cas is now, or what any chemicals or medications would do to him.
 The pills might be too much, or too little, or...
 Dean already starts thinking about all the random news he has seen on TV about how someone's liver failed and died or something like that.
 He pitches the bridge of his nose.
 "No pills.
 I'll come up with something."